riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 of their type up to 32 bits, then sign-extended to XLEN bits.

-Scalars that are 2✕XLEN bits wide are passed in a pair of argument registers, or on the stack by value if none are available.
+Scalars that are 2✕XLEN bits wide are passed in a pair of argument registers, or on the stack by value if none are available, with the low-order XLEN bits in the lower-numbered register and the high-order XLEN bits in the higher-numbered register.
 If exactly one register is available, the low-order XLEN bits are passed in the register and the high-order XLEN bits are passed on the stack.
-The lower-numbered register in a pair of argument registers (e.g. a0 from the pair (a0, a1)) should contain the low-order XLEN bits, and the higher-numbered register (e.g. a1 in the same pair) should contain the high-order XLEN bits.

 Scalars wider than 2✕XLEN are passed by reference and are replaced in the argument list with the address.